Ready to explore Sweetbriar Park? Here's everything you need to know before you go!

 Seasonal Considerations and Planning

-Plan to spend 2 to 3 hours for a thorough exploration, though shorter visits can be satisfying if time is limited.
+Plan to spend 20 to 30 minutes for the main loop, though you may wish to extend your visit to enjoy picnic areas and explore at a leisurely pace.
 Comfortable walking shoes handle the terrain well, and standard day-hiking preparations apply: bring water, snacks, and layers appropriate for current weather conditions.
 Camera equipment is worth carrying, as the combination of wildlife, plant life, and scenic views provides numerous photo opportunities.

 Location and Access